vectordotdev/vector/website/docs/reference/transforms/ansi_stripper.md

 ### field

 The target field to strip ANSI escape sequences from.
+See [Field Notation Syntax](#field-notation-syntax) for more info.

 </Field>